Civ13/civ13-wiki/wiki/Guide_to_Tanks.md

 damage your tank.
 * You can insta gib/kill any infantry if you run over them.
 * It is advised to face directly towards the enemy.
 It will make shooting it a lot easier.
+Most tanks have their heaviest armour on the front.
 * Your loader can not load the turret if you are moving.
-Let him load by shutting the engine or not accelerating.
+Let him load the gun by halting the tank.
 * If you run over non-deployed anti-tank mines/anti-tank grenades, they will still explode and damage your tank.
 * You can not rotate your tank on its own axis if it is standing still.
 The tank must be moving in order rotate it.
-* Rotating your tank rapidly causes your tank to become a jigsaw puzzle, it is advised not to.(It's a bug and you'll be vulnerable to gun fire if it happens)
 * Keep reading the chatlog for your commander's instructions.
 * Rotating the tank at same time when right next to another tank causes a rare tank meeting to happen.(It is a bug and it completely ruins both